Analyse des états financiers : les clés pour un achat réussi

 How do financial ratios help evaluate a company?

-Financial ratios make it possible to measure the financial performance of the company by comparing different elements of its financial statements.
-They help assess the liquidity, solvency, profitability and operational efficiency of the company.
+Financial ratios measure a company's financial performance by comparing different elements of its financial statements.
+They help assess a company's liquidity, solvency, profitability, and operational efficiency.

-What are common mistakes to avoid when analyzing financial statements?
+What are some common mistakes to avoid when analyzing financial statements?

 Common mistakes include neglecting to verify the accuracy of financial statements, ignoring long-term trends, insufficient comparison with industry standards, and failing to calculate key financial ratios.